zhanyang01/tp/docs/UserGuide.md

 ### Adding a new client: `add`

-Adds a new person to the Insurahub App..
+Adds a new person to the Insurahub App, the name of the Person must be unique

 Format: `add n/NAME p/PHONENUMBER e/EMAIL a/ADDRESS [t/TAG] pmr/PREFERREDMEETINGREGION`